linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![account_normal](icon/account_normal.svg).
 2. Click on an existed account in the list.
-3. Click on **Login without password**, you can enter into the system without password.
+3. Click on **Login Without Password**, you can enter into the system without password.

 #### Set Fingerprint Password